pd9538/Admin-Panel/README.md

 # Admin-Panel
-First make a new branch then do the changes
 Please changes carefully

+First make a new branch then do the changes.
-Use the following git command to use this project.. steps :-
+Use the following git command to use this project..

+steps :-
 1) git pull
 2) git checkout -b branch name after changes in file